Frequently Asked Questions

 Is this a good value?

-Each week, the size of the vegetable 'items' we offer are calculated based on their market value--in Stanly County Farmers Market terms--to ensure that you receive equal or more than what you have paid for.
-Especially if you take advantage of pick-your-own flowers and perennial herbs at the farm during pick-up, you will come out ahead.
-Our produce is also harvested within hours of pick-up for optimum taste and nutrition, and joining our CSA gives you access to a wider selection of ecologically grown vegetables than you will find at many grocery stores (and usually at better prices than organic vegetables from California - look for a forthcoming comparison chart).
+Each week, the size of the vegetable 'items' we offer are calculated based on their market value--in Stanly County Farmers Market terms--to ensure that you receive, on balance throughout the season, equal or more than what you have paid for.
+Our produce is also harvested within hours of pick-up for optimum taste and nutrition, and joining our CSA gives you access to a wider selection of ecologically grown vegetables than you will find at many grocery stores (and usually at better prices than organic vegetables from California).
+CSA members also have priority for our vegetables: if we have limited amounts of a high demand item, we give it to you and don't sell it to the public at market.
 That said, we strive to grow quality produce in a way that respects the land, this community, other sustainable farmers, and ourselves.
-Buying pesticide laden peppers from Mexico at Wal-Mart will be cheaper, though in the long run we think you'll be happy you invested in your health and community.
+Buying pesticide laden peppers from Mexico at Wal-Mart will be cheaper, though in the long run we think you'll be happy you invested in your taste buds, health and community.

 Are you certified organic?

 No, at this time we are not pursuing certification.
-However, our standards are stricter than those of the USDA: for instance, there are some "organic" pesticides such as pyrethrin that we would not spray on the farm to avoid endangering bees.
+However, our standards are stricter than those of the USDA: for instance, there are some "organic" pesticides such as pyrethrin that we would not spray on the farm to avoid endangering bees (we actually spray no pesticides at all - see "The Farm" tab for more on our ecological practices).
+We also do not use "organic" fertilizers that are the byproducts of confinement animal operations, such as commercial bloodmeal and bonemeal.
 We find that certifying is mostly helpful for larger wholesale farms.
 Since we know many of our customers and strive to participate in community-driven rather than bureaucratic solutions, certifying is not currently worth the cost.
 Please get in contact if you have questions about our practices!